Rattlyy/NodeTGUserBot/README.md

-# OUTDATED -- I've almost finished rewriting this.
-It is a custom tdlib wrapper -- This is for now deprecated
+# Deprecated -- This repo is bugged and tdlib is impossible.
+I wont do any support for this from now.

 # TGNodeUserBot [![StyleCI](https://github.styleci.io/repos/188240465/shield?branch=master)](https://github.styleci.io/repos/188240465)
 A Node.js Telegram UserBot based on [tg-cli-node](https://github.com/vysheng/tg) and the beautiful [telegram-cli](https://github.com/vysheng/tg)